The Smile (band): Style

-Consequence wrote that the Smile incorporate elements of post-punk, proto-punk and math rock.
+The Smile incorporate elements of post-punk, proto-punk and math rock.
 The critic Kitty Empire noted Afrobeat elements in "Eyes & Mouth" and influence from 1960s electronic music and systems music in "Open the Floodgates" and "The Same".
 On several songs, Greenwood uses a delay effect to create "angular" synchronised repeats.
-Stanley Donwood, who works with Yorke to create cover art for Radiohead, also creates artwork for the Smile.
+Yorke collaborated with the Radiohead cover artist, Stanley Donwood, to create artwork for the Smile.

 Critics likened the Smile to Yorke and Greenwood's band Radiohead; both acts use "warped" melodies, unusual time signatures and "vintage rock" sensibilities.
 The Guardian critic Alexis Petridis said the Smile sounded "simultaneously more skeletal and knottier" than Radiohead, with progressive rock influences, complex riffs and "hard-driving" motorik psychedelia.
 Pitchfork identified a "bounce" in Skinner's drumming and "unfamiliar aggression" in Greenwood's basslines.
 The Pitchfork writer Jazz Monroe said the Smile were "stranger and wilder" than Radiohead, with greater emphasis on jazz, progressive rock and krautrock, while the Stereogum writer Chris DeVille found them "jazzier" and "jammier".
 The Uncut critic Wyndham Wallace described the Smile as "less a spinoff than regeneration, like a new Doctor Who, emerging from the same gene pool with equal gravitas".

 Several critics interpreted the Smile as a liberating project for Yorke and Greenwood, with less pressure than Radiohead.
 Yorke said he did not "feel the need to live up to anything ...
 I think we've earned the right to do what makes sense to us without having to explain ourselves or be answerable to anyone else's historical idea of what we should be doing."
 According to DeVille, whereas Radiohead assemble albums into "powerful coherent statements", Smile albums resemble "a compendium of whatever they've been working on lately".
 The Smile work more quickly than Radiohead, which Greenwood attributed to the smaller team compared to the number of resources required for Radiohead albums.